iPhone battery yellow: How to turn off Low Power Mode

 Fortunately, there's a built-in, optimized battery charge feature that helps keep your iPhone's battery healthy.
 You can turn it on by going to Settings > Battery > Battery Health & Charging and toggling Optimized Battery Charging.
 If you unplug your phone at about the same time every day, your iPhone will learn that pattern and avoid charging to 100% until you need it.

-Extremely low or high temperatures can shorten battery life, reduce the battery's ability to hold a charge or cause the battery to stop working altogether.
+Extreme temperatures can reduce battery capacity and lifespan.
+Apple recommends keeping your iPhone between 32° to 95° F (0° to 35° C).
 You can learn more in our article about iPhone overheating and methods to cool it down

 One important way to maintain the health of your iPhone battery is to keep its operating system up to date.
 Over time, the iPhone receives software updates that improve its speed and performance.
 This keeps the battery in good shape over time.
 Plus, these updates often include new battery-saving features for you to enjoy.
 Go to Settings > General > Software Update.